 What To Do When A Tornado Warning Is Issued In Your Area

 If you live in a high risk area for tornadoes, it is imperative that you have a safety plan in place.
 However, it’s important to know that tornadoes can happen anytime, anywhere, and sometimes without a lot of warning.
 Make sure you and your family know what to do when a tornado warning is issued in your area.
-Here we go over a few tips to help you feel more prepared.

 Read on for safety tips and advice for when things start to get serious.